Water management 4.0: how does IoT meet the challenges of ecological transition?

 - Ensuring transparent water policing

-- Anticipate interventions to prevent breakdowns and emergency calls
+- Anticipate interventions to prevent breakdowns and emergency requests

 - Automate the measurement of water levels